 Other job responsibilities for a marketing analyst include forecasting sales, monitoring sales trends, studying competitor activities, developing pricing strategies, preparing management reports, and measuring customer satisfaction.

-A marketing analyst job description might look like the following, per Monster.com:
+Sample marketing analyst job description from Monster.com:

 Marketing Analyst Job Responsibilities: